hsuanchih/Scribbles/Playground/Blockchain.md

 ---
 ## Wrapping Up
 So we've built an over-simplified flavor of a blockchain with the intent to understand its components.
 This implementation is still far from the real thing, as we've limited the implementation to a simplified client-side view.
 Remember the blockchain is a distributed ledger backed by a peer-to-peer network, and involves many facets like digital signature, message transport, synchronization, and consensus - none of which we've addressed here.
 Nevertheless, we're a step further in demystifying how blockchains work.
-[Here's the code](Blockchain.playground).